 What Is DNS and What Are the DNS Record Types?

-It won’t take you long to realize that besides buying a domain name, you need to point your domain name to your host.
+It won’t take you long to realize that you need to point your domain name to your host besides buying a domain name.
 Your domain registrar will have a DNS section to do this.
-In this article, we want to quickly review what DNS is in as few techie terms as possible and go over a few record types that you’ll need to know.
+In this article, we want to quickly review what DNS is in as few techie terms as possible and review a few record types you’ll need to know.

 What Is DNS